 - WORK CHAIR WITH EXTRA FEATURES: Integrated headrest for...

-Its features include recessed lumbar support, tilt tension adjustment with locking mechanism, 360-degree swivel, and more.
+Its features include recessed lumbar support, tilt tension adjustment with a locking mechanism, 360-degree swivel, and more.

 What the manufacturer really worked hard on in the case of this task office chair are back support, reclining mechanism, armrest design, and height adjustment.

-Obviously, the flip-up arms are the centrepiece.
+Obviously, the flip-up arms are the centerpiece.
 They are generously padded and are easily and conveniently flipped up right out of the way.